Apollo-Lab-Yale/Apollo-Lab-Yale.github.io/pages/joining.md

 ### Undergraduate Research Positions

 We are always looking for motivated undergraduate researchers to help on or lead various projects in the lab.
-If you are an undergraduate student already at Yale and interested in research pertaining to robot planning, learning, or optimization, please email Daniel Rakita at [daneil.rakita@yale.edu](mailto:daniel.rakita@yale.edu).
+If you are an undergraduate student already at Yale and interested in research pertaining to robot planning, learning, or optimization, please email Daniel Rakita at [daniel.rakita@yale.edu](mailto:daniel.rakita@yale.edu).